 Nightly drinks on the deck and bed.
 Exhausted.
 Tomorrow we are not doing anything too exciting-or so we think.
 We have the morning and early afternoon off to enjoy our hotel, have breakfast and lunch, pack and catch our flight to Delhi in the late afternoon.

 We wake early the next day and head for breakfast, then back to the rooms for the reorg for the flight-we have to make sure the right poundage is in each bag….then Nicole and I realize that we have about ¼ of a pound of weight left, so we set to work at the hotel gift shop…loading up on trinkets and t-shirts.
-Then lunch at the bar and George picks us up on time at 3:30pm and off we go, unaware of the nightmare that is about to happen on the flight.
-Upbeat and ready we giggle with George and swap Facebook info, emails and promises to keep in touch.
-I really like this kid (his real name is Pulkit by the way-and he’s a class act).
+Then lunch at the bar and Pulkit picks us up on time at 3:30 pm and off we go, unaware of the nightmare that is about to happen on the flight.
+Upbeat and ready we giggle with Pulkit and swap Facebook info, emails and promises to keep in touch.
+I really like this guy-as do all the muppets.
+I think we may have adopted yet another one…Muppet number 6.
 He waits with us as we get through the security at the door and then waves and waves as we walk off to our fate…..so sweet.
 I think he will miss us also.

 We board the plane on time and are very far apart on this flight….usually we opt for seats directly In front or behind each other, but this time Chris and I are at the front and Gary and Nicole 30 rows back.
 That should have been our first clue.